Daniel Wozniak (murderer)

-Daniel Patrick “Danny” Wozniak (born March 23, 1984) was convicted of two counts of murder in September 2016.
+Daniel Patrick "Danny" Wozniak (born March 23, 1984) is an American murderer.
+Wozniak was convicted of two counts of murder in September 2016.
 In May 2010, Wozniak killed his neighbor and friend, Private First Class Samuel Eliezer "Sam" Herr, and Herr's friend, Juri "Julie" Kibuishi, as part of a plan to frame Herr for Kibuishi's murder and steal his combat pay.
 Wozniak was deeply in debt and wanted money to finance his upcoming wedding and honeymoon.
 Wozniak and his then-fiancée, Rachel Mae Buffett, lived in the same apartment complex as Herr in Costa Mesa, California.

 After more than five years of court proceedings, Wozniak went to trial and was convicted on two counts of first-degree murder.
 He was found guilty and sentenced to death in September 2016.
 He was incarcerated at California's San Quentin State Prison until July 2021, when he was moved to Salinas Valley State Prison as part of the Condemned Inmate Transfer Pilot Program.